ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 <a name="ecommerce-item" />
 ##### 5.2.2.1 `trackEcommerceTransactionItem`

 This is a private function that is called from within `trackEcommerceTransaction`.
-It is important to note that for an item to be added successfully you need to include the following fields in the array; even if the value is `NULL`.
+Note that for an item to be added successfully you need to include the following fields in the array, even if the value is `NULL`.

 Arguments: